QuakeEngines/MHQuakeSpasm/README.md

 ### Will you support Nehahra?
 Maybe.
 But a friendly word of advice: badgering me over and over again until I eventually do it just to shut you up won't endear you to me.

+### I want to use this engine as a server.
+Do not use this engine as a server.
+If you use this engine as a server Baby Jesus will stamp on puppies heads.
+Use something else instead.

 ### How do you compile this?
 On Windows, mhQuakeSpasm is a Visual Studio 2019 project.
 It has been built and tested with a stock Visual Studio 2019 Community Edition installation, with no other tools or components being required.
 So the build procedure is:
  - Download and install Visual Studio 2019 Community.